Vvkmnn/coinBot/README.md

 ### Disclaimer(s)
  - Using a user account as a bot is technically against Discord's ToS.
- - This is very much for eductional purposes only; if you get banned from anything; I told you so.
+ - This is for eductional purposes / jokes only; if you get banned from anything, I told you so.

 ### Usage
  1. Make a copy of `config.example.json` into `config.json`